sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0009_executing_shell_commands_in_a_python_script.md

 I am always amazed at how easy it can be to automate simple tasks like those mentioned above.
 Programming can be very rewarding regardless of initial abilities.
-Just beyond the most basic stuff, suddenly there is a world that opens up to those that stay curious long enough <i class="fas fa-smile"></i>.
+Just beyond the most basic stuff, suddenly there is a world that opens up to those that stay curious long enough.